Montana State Bobcats football: Retired numbers

 After Schafer's go-ahead touchdown with 12 seconds to play, the Grizzlies nearly spoiled things for MSU.
 After a touchback on the kickoff, UM takes over at the 20 with speedy receiver Ron Baines at quarterback.
 He gains 15, and another 15 are tacked on by an unnecessary roughness penalty to stop the clock with three seconds to go.
 Baines then makes a circus run of 37 yards from midfield before he's dragged down at the MSU 13 after time expires.

 Bobcat QB Dennis Erickson was the difference.
 "Erickson killed us," UM head coach Jack Swarthout said.

 Erickson led Montana State to three straight (1966, 1967, 1968) Big Sky Conference championships, and a spot in the 1966 College Division Western Regional (Camellia Bowl), where the Bobcats lost to the San Diego State Aztecs 28–7.

 He went on to coach the Miami Hurricanes to two NCAA Division I-A national championships.
 He also had college head coaching stints with the Idaho Vandals, Wyoming Cowboys, Washington State Cougars, Oregon State Beavers and Arizona State Sun Devils.
 Professionally, he was the head coach of the NFL's Seattle Seahawks and San Francisco 49ers.

 One Montana State Bobcat has been inducted into the Pro Football Hall of Fame: Jan Stenerud.
 After coming to MSU from Norway on a ski jumping scholarship, Stenerud starred on the varsity team, having a then-NCAA record 59-yard field goal against rival Montana in 1965.
 Stenerud scored 82 points as a senior in 1965.
 He was drafted by the Kansas City Chiefs in the third round of the AFL's 1966 draft.
 In 1970, he kicked a then-Super Bowl record 48-yard field goal in Kansas City's 23–7 Super Bowl IV win.
 He would later go on to play for the Green Bay Packers and Minnesota Vikings earning seven All-Pro and three All-AFL selections, and four trips to the Pro Bowl in his 19 seasons as a professional.
-He was inducted in 1991 and is the only pure kicker in the Pro Football Hall of Fame.
+He was inducted in 1991 as the first pure kicker in the Pro Football Hall of Fame.
 Stenerud's name is in the Kansas City Chiefs' ring of honor, and he is one of just four MSU players to have his number, "78" retired.